-Remove the sausage skin by slitting it lengthways.
-Discard the skin, then pop the sausage meat in a bowl with the remaining thyme.
-Mix together with your hands and then shape into burgers (one per person)
+Pop the sausage meat in a mixing bowl.
+Loosen up with your hands then shape into burgers (one per person).

 While the burgers cook, grate the cheese and loosen up the onion marmalade with a spoon.
-Cut the cucumber in half lengthways, remove the seeds and then chop into 1cm chunks.
-Cut the brioche buns in half.
+Halve the tomatoes.
+Cut the burger buns in half.

 When the burgers are cooked, remove the pan from the heat.
 Carefully place the cheese on top of the burgers, followed by a spoonful of the onion marmalade.
-Pop a lid on the pan (or wrap tightly in foil) then leave to the side for 3-4 mins for the cheese to melt!
-Pop the brioche into your oven for 3-4 mins to warm.
+Pop a lid on the pan (or wrap tightly in foil) then set aside, off the heat, for 3-4 mins for the cheese to melt.
+Meanwhile, pop the burger buns on a baking tray and place on the middle shelf of your oven.
+Warm for 3-4 mins.

-Squeeze the lemon juice into a bowl along with the olive oil (the amount specified in the ingredient list), a pinch of salt, a grind of black pepper and a pinch of sugar (if you have some).
-Mix together with a fork and then add the cucumber and rocket.
+Meanwhile, squeeze the lemon juice into a mixing bowl along with the olive oil (see ingredients for amount), a pinch of salt, pepper and sugar (if you have some).
+Whisk with a fork and then add the tomato and rocket.
 Toss together.
-Serve the burgers in the buns, with some salad and wedges.
+Serve the burgers in the buns with some salad and wedges on the side.
+Enjoy!